Add an index column

 The next step is to select the newly added index column, and then on the Add column tab, select Standard > Modulo.

 In the Modulo dialog box, enter the number from which to find the remainder for each value in the column.
-In this case, your pattern repeats itself every three rows, so you'll enter 3.
+In this case, your pattern repeats itself every three rows, so enter 3.

 Select the Index column, go to the Add column tab, and then select Standard > Divide (Integer).